hura/vim-toplevel/README.md

 :Cd!       change directory for all windows
 ```

-This command uses the builtin function _finddir()_ to get the VCS root
+This command uses the builtin function _finddir()_ to get a certain root
 repository and change to it.
 It starts searching upwards from the directory of
 the current buffer.